samchatt143/Atm-Interface/README.md

 # OIBSIP

-It is the repository for my OASIS INFOBYTE internship on JAVA DEVELOPMENT.There are two projects one is the ATM INTERFACE and another one is the ONLINE EXAMINATION.
+It is my first repository for the OASIS INFOBYTE internship task.
+This complex project consists of five different classes and is a console-based application.
+When the system starts the user is prompted with user id and user pin.
+On entering the details successfully, then ATM functionalities are unlocked.
+The project allows to perform following operations:

+1.Transactions History

+2.Withdraw

+3.Deposit

+4.Transfer

+5.Quit